The Open Championship 2023: Dates, schedule and how to watch on TV

 Since joining LIV Golf, his form has continued to impress with a T9 at the PGA Championship before finishing fourth at the US Open in Los Angeles .

-He recently claimed victory at the LIV Golf event at the Centurion Club last week.
+He recently claimed victory at the LIV Golf event at the Centurion Club this month.

+Having a flutter at Royal Liverpool?
+First take a look at these Open Championship betting offers and free bets

 Broaden your horizons with award-winning British journalism.
 Try The Telegraph free for 1 month, then enjoy 1 year for just $9 with our US-exclusive offer.